Cultural safety: Controversies

-Irihapeti Ramsden, the architect of cultural safety, stated that cultural safety training is too skewed toward Maori studies in many nursing courses and ignores the cultures of other minorities.
+Irihapeti Ramsden, the architect of cultural safety, stated that cultural safety training is too skewed toward Māori studies in many nursing courses and ignores the cultures of other minorities.

 A number of controversies during the mid 1990s affected the concept of cultural safety in New Zealand.
 Critics claimed that nursing students were afraid to speak out about the excesses of cultural safety on their nursing degrees, presumably for concerns about failing their course after not meeting cultural safety requirements.
-Student nurse Anna Penn said she had been "bounced out" of her nursing course for being branded culturally unsafe by the polytechnic's kaumatua, the late Hohua Tutengaehe, after she questioned the denial of her right as a woman to speak on a Marae.
-She also challenged a tutor's claim that pre-European Maori had printing presses which were thrown into the sea by white colonials.
+Student nurse Anna Penn said she had been "bounced out" of her nursing course for being branded culturally unsafe by the polytechnic's Māori kaumatua, the late Hohua Tutengaehe, after she questioned the denial of her right as a woman to speak on a Marae.
+She also challenged a tutor's claim that pre-European Māori had printing presses which were thrown into the sea by white colonials.
 Penn subsequently attended a nursing course in Queensland, Australia, and is now a registered nurse in New Zealand.
 In addition, Ex Waikato Polytechnic nursing tutor Brian Stabb said he had been sacked for being "culturally unsafe".
 Mr Stabb wrote that "I have experienced it as a racial judgement which carries all the stigmas of the most rabid forms of racism.
 Further. it seems this label can be handed out willy nilly with little or no accountability.
-The rationale I have been offered is that, as tangata whenua, Maori have the unassailable right to make such judgements and are accountable only to other tangata whenua".
+The rationale I have been offered is that, as tangata whenua, Maori have the unassailable right to make such judgements and are accountable only to other tangata whenua" (Māori people of the land).

-Additionally, former students and a former tutor on the Wanganui Polytechnic social work course have alleged intimidation and threats by tutors and students if they attempted to question the course's promotion of "radical" Maori views.
-They have claimed, among other things, that separate classes were held for Maori and "tauiwi" (foreigners); that Maori students who failed last year were accepted into the second year; that Maori students were allowed to start the course one week before pakeha students because, in the words of a tutor, they had been disadvantaged all their lives and needed that extra week; that students were made to wear signs saying "Pakaitore (Moutoa Gardens) is Maori land" during the course's selection process and risked exclusion if they refused; and that a tutor who had no teaching qualifications spent most of the class time sitting outside smoking and reading the newspaper.
+Additionally, former students and a former tutor on the Wanganui Polytechnic social work course have alleged intimidation and threats by tutors and students if they attempted to question the course's promotion of "radical" Māori views.
+They have claimed, among other things, that separate classes were held for Māori and "tauiwi" (foreigners); that Māori students who failed last year were accepted into the second year; that Māori students were allowed to start the course one week before pakeha (typically non-Māori and born in New Zealand) students because, in the words of a tutor, they had been disadvantaged all their lives and needed that extra week; that students were made to wear signs saying "Pakaitore (Moutoa Gardens) is Māori land" during the course's selection process and risked exclusion if they refused; and that a tutor who had no teaching qualifications spent most of the class time sitting outside smoking and reading the newspaper.